 What Is The Average Lifespan Of Breast Implants?

 When it comes to having cosmetic surgery, it is only natural for patients to wonder how long they’ll be able to enjoy their newly enhanced look.
 Before undergoing any procedure, it is important to have realistic expectations about the longevity of your results and whether or not you may need a revision at some point in the future.
-The caring team of board-certified plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery in Northern Virginia fully understands the significant investment that goes into having cosmetic surgery and is committed to helping patients maintain their gorgeous results for as long as possible.
+The caring team of plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery in Northern Virginia fully understands the significant investment that goes into having cosmetic surgery and is committed to helping patients maintain their gorgeous results for as long as possible.
 To learn more about one of the most popular procedures, breast augmentation, including what results are possible and how long they may last, read on or schedule an appointment at Austin-Weston today.

 What kind of breast implants should I get?